 The metadata of the projects being mapped in the connection, must be identical to the metadata of the default project.
 For example, a project being synchronized on a given connection using a Jira data source, must have matching types, properties, and enumerated lists with the default project.
 However, the connection project does not need to be synchronized with the default project.

 Certain product endpoints such as StarTeam, do not surface types, properties, list values, or users per project.
 Rather, they surface the same schema for the whole system.
 As a result , a default project is not required.

 For any given data source, specify a sample project that includes all the entities required to be used within a connection and all the projects that the connection synchronizes.
-This will serve as a template project.
+This serves as a template project.